Skip to content

 # ...

-IDEs with YAML language support (like VS Code with the Red Hat YAML extension) will provide:
+IDEs with YAML language support (e.g., VS Code + Red Hat YAML extension) provide field autocompletion, inline docs, validation, and enum suggestions.